isaacchua0309/tp/docs/UserGuide.md

 ### Adding Members

-Adds Members to a particular game
+Adds friends as members to a particular game

 **Format**:
 ```